-If the binding has an ExceptionValidationRule associated with it and an exception is thrown during step 3 or 4, the binding engine checks to see if there is a UpdateSourceExceptionFilter.
+If the binding has an ExceptionValidationRule associated with it and an exception is thrown during step 4, the binding engine checks to see if there is a UpdateSourceExceptionFilter.
 You have the option to use the UpdateSourceExceptionFilter callback to provide a custom handler for handling exceptions.
 If an UpdateSourceExceptionFilter is not specified on the Binding, the binding engine creates a ValidationError with the exception and adds it to the Validation.Errors collection of the bound element.

 For more information, see "Data Validation" in Data Binding Overview.